 - no perennial weeks, like dandelions or bindweed.
 If in doubt leave it out or you’ll be spreading weeds all over your garden.

 There have been some concern over putting coffee grounds into compost bins.
-Put directly on the soil coffee grounds have been shown to inhibit the growth of plants and earthworms die in compost heaps with coffee grounds.
-They also compact too quickly to be used as a mulch but given their detrimental effect on plant growth they may work as a weedkiller.
+Put directly on the soil coffee grounds have been shown to inhibit the growth of plants and one study found that earthworms die in compost heaps with coffee grounds.
+We add our coffee grounds to our large garden compost, but wouldn’t be going out of my way to buy coffee grounds to add to it.

 * some compost bins say that they can take these items.
 I don’t have one so can’t verify this claim.

-In my experience the smaller the compost bin the finer the stuff needs to be.
-When we had a compost cone the stuff had to be quite fine but now that we’ve 1.5m x 1.5m, bins we’re getting away with not having to shred or break stuff down at all.
-That said the finer the material you add to the compost heap the quicker it’ll decompose.
+In my experience the smaller the compost bin the finer the ingredients needs to be.
+Now that we’ve compost bins that are 1m x 1m, we can get away with not having to shred or break stuff down at all.
+That said, regardless of the size of your compost bin the finer the material you add to the compost heap the quicker it’ll decompose.

 The hotter your compost bin the quicker the materials will compost.
 In my opinion it’s a fine balance between temperature and air flow and personally I’d rather have great compost over a longer period than risk anaerobic (no-oxygen) hot mess by insulating too much.
 We don’t bother insulating our compost bins and so they take about 1 year to break down 80% off what’s put in them.
 If you want to speed-up the composting process then consider getting a thermal compost bin (see below).

-Before I launch into a list of the various options for compost bins I would like to clarify that having one is not essential.
+Before I launch into a list of the various options for compost bins I would like to clarify that having a proprietary compost bin is not essential.
 If you want you can just toss your green waste and brown waste in a corner of your garden and it’ll work away fine.
-If you don’t fancy doing that and would like to invest in a compost bin then here’s an overview of the types on the market.

 There’s also this very fun rollable composter by Composhere, which is made from recycled plastic and holds 315 litres.
 It’s a very reasonably priced £101 but as it only has one compartment you’ll also need two of them.